 The Quixote Collection is "An extensive collection of nearly two thousand volumes consisting of editions of Miguel Cervantes Saavedra' Don Quixote de la Mancha was acquired in 1963 by a gift of Norman Frederic Page, 1927.
 This comprehensive gathering of Quixotes includes not only Spanish imprints of the work but also translations in some sixteen languages.
 The earliest imprint in the collection is a Spanish text of the first Brussels edition part one printed by Roger Velpius in 1607 and part two by Huberto Antonio in 1616…". **

 The Bryant Spanish Collection consists of almost 3,000 volumes from the William L. Bryant Foundation.
 This collection covers a broad historical period from the 16th to the 20th (222 titles were published before1700) and a broad list of topics as well.
-The collection catalog listed the titles in seventy different categories; There is an emphasis on regional material, archaeology, relations between Spain and her neighbors (France, Portugal, Italy), Spain's former African possessions, the Arabic culture, philology, art, travel, Basque culture, Gypsies and many other aspects of Spanish Culture.
+The collection catalog listed the titles in seventy different categories; There is an emphasis on regional material, archaeology, relations between Spain and her neighbors (France, Portugal, Italy), Spain's former African possessions, the Arabic culture, philology, art, travel, Basque culture, many other aspects of Spanish Culture.

 ** Taken from The Brief Guide to Printed Books in Special Collections.
 Dartmouth College Library 1995.